Editor’s Top Picks for the Best Master’s Degree Programs in Forensic Science for 2025

 Accredited by MSCHE

-• Study in world-class facilities like the LGS Bell Labs Innovations, Brookhaven National Laboratory, the New York State Police Crime Lab System, and the Wallie Howard Jr. Center for Forensic Sciences
+Students train in world-class facilities, including partnerships with Bell Labs Innovations, Brookhaven National Laboratory, and the New York State Police Crime Lab System.
+The Wallie Howard Jr. Center for Forensic Sciences provides additional resources for student research and training.
+These partnerships provide access to cutting-edge technology and techniques employed in professional laboratories.

 University of Central Oklahoma